Loading...

 Garage Door Maintenance Checklist

-There are some essential parts of our garage door maintenance checklist that will help keep your garage door in perfect working condition.
-We’ve split these down into weekly or bi-weekly tasks, seasonal tasks and yearly garage maintenance tasks to help you keep track of your upkeep.
+There are some essential parts of our garage door maintenance checklist that will help keep your entrance system in perfect working condition.
+We’ve split these down into weekly or bi-weekly tasks, seasonal tasks and yearly maintenance tasks to help you keep track of your upkeep.

 If you haven’t done any of these checks for a while or since you bought or moved into your home, it might be worth running through all of these checkpoints just to be sure.